 #3: Speak with a Lawyer

 It may be worth seeking legal advice if you are experiencing a work-related injury.
-Workplace law can be complicated, and you may need to consult an attorney if your injury is severe enough.
+Workplace law can be complicated, and you may need to consult an attorney if your damage is severe enough.

-If you are interested in discussing your legal options, you can contact a lawyer at a law firm specializing in workers’ compensation or work-related injuries.
-When looking for a lawyer, consider factors like their experience, cost, and expertise in cases like yours.
+If you want to discuss your legal options, you can contact a lawyer at a law firm specializing in workers’ compensation or work-related injuries.
+Consider their experience, cost, and expertise in cases like yours when looking for a lawyer.

 For example, if you work in the construction industry and are hurt on the job, you should contact a construction accident lawyer rather than just a personal injury lawyer.